Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

 Q: How does ANID address the EU General Data Protection Regulation (GDPR)?

 A: GDPR is a privacy regulation, covering personal data.
-Anonymous data no longer contains personal data and is therefore not covered by privacy legislation such as GDPR.
+Data which is de-identified and unlinked from identifiers no longer contains personal data and is therefore not covered by privacy legislation such as GDPR.
+Clinerion works with de-identified, unlinked data.
 A hospital would still need to conform to GDPR, regardless of their use of the Clinerion system.

-Removing the need for a tracker (pseudonymization-ID), ANID enables hospitals to share fully anonymized patient data for research reasons and it also allows patient identification for hospital internal clinical recruitment.
+Removing the need for a tracker (pseudonymization-ID), ANID enables hospitals to share fully de-identified, unlinked patient data for research reasons and it also allows patient identification for hospital internal clinical recruitment.

-A: Our search for prior art during the submission of our patent application for ANID did not reveal any previous cases of the processes involved in “Anonymized Identification.”
+A: Our search for prior art during the submission of our patent application for ANID did not reveal any previous cases of the processes involved in ANID.
 ANID is new and Clinerion is unique in offering it.

 Q: Is there a blanket method for removing PHI (Protected Health Information) that is the same across all countries, or do you remove fields depending on legal requirements on a country-by-country basis?